stephtdouglas/ScienceReflections/README.md

 # Science Reflections
 A guide for reflecting on scientific and personal experiences, and applying those to applications.

 The initial version of this guide was developed for a workshop at the Banneker Institute 2019.
-It may be applicable to other science fields, but was developed for astronomy programs in particular.
+It may be applicable to other science fields, but was developed for undergraduates applying to astronomy programs in particular.
 I am currently a postdoc, working from my own successful applications, advice given to me, and experience editing other essays.
 If you have comments, concerns, or additional advice, please create an issue or email me directly!
 (StephanieTDouglas [aT] gmail [DoT] com)

 ## How to use this guide
 ### Pick one of the sets of reflection questions.